Congresswoman born in Ukraine blasts Putin's invasion: 'This is not war. This is genocide.'

 - Victoria SpartzUS politician

-A Republican congresswoman who was born in Ukraine harshly condemned Russian President Vladimir Putin on Tuesday for his of her home country.
+A Republican congresswoman who was born in Ukraine harshly condemned Russian President Vladimir Putin on Tuesday for his increasingly brutal invasion of her home country.

-"This is not a war," Rep. Victoria Spartz, R-Ind., said during a press conference hosted by GOP leadership on Capitol Hill.
-"This is genocide of the Ukrainian people by a crazy man."
+“This is not a war,” Rep. Victoria Spartz, R-Ind., said during a news conference hosted by GOP leadership on Capitol Hill.
+“This is genocide of the Ukrainian people by a crazy man.”

 Putin, she said, “cannot get over” the idea that the Ukrainian people want a democracy like the United States and do not want to be a part of his authoritarian regime.

-"They want to be free people.
-They want to be with the west," she said.
+“They want to be free people.
+They want to be with the West,” she said.

-According to the , more than 660,000 people have fled Ukraine since Thursday, when Putin's attack on the sovereign nation began.
-That number is expected to sharply grow as Russian bombs increasingly strike civilian areas and Russian troops assault Ukraine's largest cities.
+According to the latest estimate by the United Nations, more than 660,000 people have fled Ukraine since Thursday, when Putin’s attack on the sovereign nation began.
+That number is expected to sharply grow as Russian bombs increasingly strike civilian areas and Russian troops assault Ukraine’s largest cities.

-Spartz said her 95-year-old grandmother is still in Ukraine as its citizens to defend themselves from Russia's onslaught.
+Spartz said her 95-year-old grandmother is still in Ukraine as its citizens take up arms to defend themselves from Russia’s onslaught.

 “They are bombing civilians nonstop, day and night,” Spartz said.
 “They are leveling cities to the ground.”